 Measures to reduce birth rate could include education about the consequences of large family size, provision of family planning services, and financial and other incentives for smaller family size.
 Measures for reducing net migration could include adjusting criteria for approval of temporary and permanent residency, developing policies affecting incentives for immigration and emigration, and actions to reduce ‘push’ factors which stimulate migration to the UK, such as poverty, conflict and political instability abroad.

 The appropriate balance of policies must be established on the basis of evidence and in the context of their overall long-term and collateral effects.
-Policy prescriptions before such assessments are made and before an integrated approach is devised are likely to be premature.
+Policy prescriptions before such assessments are made and before an integrated approach is devised are likely to be premature and could have harmful consequences.

 Commit the UK to taking positive action in support of stabilising the global population through aid and intergovernmental activity